victorfreitas/wpupper-share-buttons/readme.txt

 = 2.2.3 =

-* Bug fixes counter sharing, before and after buttons on content.
+* Bug fix counter sharing, before and after buttons on content.
 [Related by athalas]

 = 2.2.2 =